DJDavid98/VRCOSC-BluetoothHeartrate/README.md

 A Bluetooth Low Energy (BLE) heartrate sensor module for [VRCOSC] based on the original [HeartrateModule].
 While any BLE-compliant device should work in theory, I have tested this with a Polar H10.
-Additionally a community member confirmed this to be working with the Coospo H808S.
+Additionally, a community member confirmed this to be working with the Coospo H808S.

 [VRCOSC]: https://github.com/VolcanicArts/VRCOSC
 [HeartrateModule]: https://github.com/VolcanicArts/VRCOSC/blob/2022.1219.0/VRCOSC.Game/Modules/Modules/Heartrate/HeartRateModule.cs